ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ```
 ***main_test.bal***

-This test stubs the behaviour of the `sendMessage` method to do nothing for testing the `sendNotification` function.
+This test stubs the behavior of the `sendMessage` method to do nothing for testing the `sendNotification` function.

 ```ballerina
 import ballerina/test;